-In January 2017, Dubai healthcare giant NMC partnered with the Emirates Integrated Telecommunications Company, or du to enhance electronic health records, or EHR with blockchain technology.
+In January 2017, Dubai healthcare giant NMC partnered with the Emirates Integrated Telecommunications Company, or du to enhance electronic health records (EHR) with blockchain technology.
 EHR has already been in use since 2008 but it involves a painstaking process that often leads to errors.
 With the Dubai Blockchain Strategy, healthcare companies are using blockchain technology to improve EHR.
 In 2018, NMC started using blockchain-enhanced EHR.
 Du along with NMC and a blockchain technology firm, GuardTime, came together to implement it.
 GuardTime is an Estonian startup that helped Estonia implement blockchain solutions.
 Du explained at the Keynote Blockchain Technology Conference held in Dubai how the Dubai Future Foundation and the Global Blockchain Council made the EHR improvement possible.

 Most importantly, blockchain technology helps guarantee EHR security.
-It’s also easier for clinics and hospitals to access patient records across the Emirates.
+It’s also easier for clinics and hospitals to access patients records across the UAE.
 Patients from Dubai could visit a hospital in Abu Dhabi and their records go with them.
 Patient data is easily accessible and once a doctor provides a treatment, the data automatically stores in real-time.
 This innovation will make a lot of difference in an emergency.
 It will optimize emergency healthcare since doctors and nurses can verify a patient’s medical records within seconds, thereby saving lives.

 Strides in UAE blockchain healthcare